dansheffler/dtsheffler.com/_teaching/phl211/schedule.md

 ---
 title:      PHL 211 Spring 2015 Schedule
-layout:     noheader
+permalink:  /phl211schedule/
 ---

-## PHL 211 2015 Spring Schedule ##
+## PHL 211 Spring Schedule ##

 The following schedule is an estimation of the dates on which we will cover particular topics in this course.
 As such, it is subject to change.
 Readings marked (D) are available as PDFs in Discovery.
+For the full syllabus, see [here](http://dansheffler.com/phl211syllabus/).

 For each reading a reading quiz must be completed on Discovery *by the day listed*.